Rural Isolation of Citizens in Europe

 Rural isolation refers not only to social, labour and educational exclusion, but also to the mechanisms that perpetuate these trends over time.

-Volonteurope, an international network promoting volunteering, active citizenship and social justice, has been engaged in a campaign on the Rural Isolation of Citizens in Europe for the past two years.
-This campaign aims to explore the challenges facing rural communities and identify possible solutions to these challenges, while advocating for stronger political and financial support for voluntary sector organisations engaged in rural development initiatives.
+Volonteurope, an international network promoting volunteering, active citizenship and social justice, became engaged in a campaign on the Rural Isolation of Citizens in Europe between 2014 and 2016.
+This campaign explored the challenges faced by rural communities and identified possible solutions to these challenges, while advocating for stronger political and financial support for voluntary sector organisations engaged in rural development initiatives.

-Over the course of the campaign, Volonteurope has been gathering evidence and best practice from the European voluntary sector.
+Over the course of the campaign, Volonteurope gathered evidence and best practice from the European voluntary sector.
 Having published a policy brief in 2014, Volonteurope held seminars in Rome, Riga and Sofia, where rural development experts and civil society actors from across Europe discussed the challenges facing rural communities and shared best practice.

 Imago Mundi embarks on international project aimed at improving employment prospects amongst rural youth